-Furthermore, with recreational marijuana use still illegal at the federal level, employees of federal agencies, as well as workers in federally regulated industries, such as transportation, banking and health care, are prohibited from using marijuana—even during off-hours.
+Furthermore, with recreational marijuana use still illegal at the federal level, employees of federal agencies, as well as workers in federally regulated industries, such as transportation, banking, and health care, are prohibited from using marijuana—even during off-hours.
 Employers outside of those industries should stay abreast of changes in state laws, including not only marijuana usage laws but also drug-testing laws.

 Firms in states where marijuana use is legal—whether for medicinal or recreational purposes—should not take adverse action against a candidate without consulting legal counsel.
 (Ten states have “compassionate care” statutes that allow marijuana to be used for medical reasons.
 Under these laws, employers generally cannot disqualify someone from work because that person tested positive for marijuana.)

+As a leader in employment services, what Barada thinks on the matter will often influence other businesses.
 Barada has always urged companies to develop and maintain comprehensive, legally acceptable drug policies.
 As laws over marijuana legalization continue to evolve, it will become increasingly important for these policies to address marijuana use.

 It will also become more and more critical for you to pay attention to laws surrounding your state and the overall federal laws.
 If your company is not on top of this, you could find yourself running into legal issues down the road.

 Contact us Today with Questions

 If you still have questions about employment for marijuana users in states where it is not legal, reach out to our employment experts today.